open-tiktoka/DouyinPy/docs/source/users/usage.rst

 Usage
 *****

-TikTokPy has both a synchronous and an asynchronous API.
+DouyinPy has both a synchronous and an asynchronous API.
 The interfaces are the same, but the asynchronous API requires awaiting of certain functions and iterators.
 The following sections show example code for both.

 API Context Managers
 ====================

-The TikTokPy API should be used as a context manager in your program:
+The DouyinPy API should be used as a context manager in your program:

 .. tabs::

-    .. code-tab:: py TikTokAPI
+    .. code-tab:: py DouyinAPI

-            from tiktokapipy.api import TikTokAPI
+            from douyinapipy.api import DouyinAPI

             def do_something():
-                with TikTokAPI() as api:
+                with DouyinAPI() as api:
                     ...

-    .. code-tab:: py AsyncTikTokAPI
+    .. code-tab:: py AsyncDouyinAPI

-            from tiktokapipy.async_api import AsyncTikTokAPI
+            from douyinapipy.async_api import AsyncDouyinAPI

             async def do_something():
-                async with AsyncTikTokAPI() as api:
+                async with AsyncDouyinAPI() as api:
                     ...

-Internally, the API uses a Playwright BrowserContext to scrape data from TikTok.
-The initialization of the BrowserContext and corresponding Browser can be controlled by arguments passed to :ref:`TikTokAPI` or :ref:`AsyncTikTokAPI`.
+Internally, the API uses a Playwright BrowserContext to scrape data from Douyin.
+The initialization of the BrowserContext and corresponding Browser can be controlled by arguments passed to :ref:`DouyinAPI` or :ref:`AsyncDouyinAPI`.
 This allows for use of a proxy, custom executable location, and more.
 See their documentation for more information.

 Examples